jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 programming.
 We discussed some of the problems it solves by contrasting it with a more traditional bottom-up, ad hoc approach.
 In this article, we you through a complete example of how to apply this technique, using a simple login UI.
+We're going to use Clojurescript and, since this will be a React app, we'll use Re-frame.

 ## State Machine Design

-;; TODO - rewrite this paragraph, talk specifically about web apps, should ;; decrease ambiguity, and need for explanation.
-;; TODO - also, punch it up!

-Like most of us, when handed a UI to program, you probably start by writing code to render things on the screen (drop downs, buttons, etc).
-From there, we usually compose these UI elements together, maybe we work on layout.
-Once we've got a meaningful amount of the UI components -- commontly called the rendering code, the view, DOM, etc -- in place, we start wiring it together with events.
+Prior to our enlightenment, when building a new React UI, we usually began by writing code to render the things on the screen -- buttons, drop-downs, lists -- then composed them into views.
+Once we had enough of this rendering code in place, we wired things together with events.
+At some point, we were forced to add state to our UI.
+In other words, we did bottom-up design.
-As we add events, we also begin to think about, and probably just hack together ad hoc, the application's state.
-That's your typical, widely accepted, bottom-up approach to UI programming.

-;; NOTE - it's fine to write rendering code bottom-up or ad hoc.
-That doesn't ;; change.
+;; TODO - link STD

 The design approach presented here is different.
-Before writing any code, we're going to do some top-down design.
-We'll examine the UI's events and its state in order to build a high-level model of our UI -- a state transition diagram.
+We're going to do some top-down design before writing a line of code.
+We'll examine the UI's events and its states in order to build a high-level model using a State Transition Diagram.

 ;; TODO clean this up, punch it up.